Here are answers to your questions about Wild Blueberries, their health and nutritional benefits, and where to find them.

 How are Wild Blueberries harvested?

 Wild Blueberries are often harvested the traditional way, with hand-held berry rakes that have been used for generations.
-Within hours of being picked, the berries are sorted, cleaned and processed, using state-of-the-art technology to preserve their flavor, quality and antioxidant goodness.
+Within hours of being picked, the berries are sorted, cleaned and processed, using state-of-the-art technology to preserve their flavor, quality and goodness.

 How are Wild Blueberries different from cultivated blueberries?